numpy/numpy-tutorials/content/tutorial-static_equilibrium.md

 In this tutorial you will use the following NumPy tools:

-`np.linalg.norm` : this function determines the measure of vector magnitude
+* [`np.linalg.norm`](https://numpy.org/doc/stable/reference/generated/numpy.linalg.norm.html) : this function determines the measure of vector magnitude

-`np.cross` : this function takes two matrices and produces the cross product
+* [`np.cross`](https://numpy.org/doc/stable/reference/generated/numpy.cross.html) : this function takes two matrices and produces the cross product

-`plt.figure` : this function creates a figure

-`Axes3D` : This gives the figure 3D axes

 +++